Keep it simple, if you can - and change it later if you must

 Only if your spouse/partner is (a) a member of the hapu associated with the land, AND EITHER (b) related to you by blood, OR (c) already an owner of the same land.

-Otherwise you can give them a life interest, or an interest for a shorter period, but not an absolute ownership.
+Otherwise you can give them a life interest in the income, or a right to occupy the family home (if it is on Māori freehold land), or an interest for a shorter period, but not an absolute ownership.
+They do not have voting rights.

 (Te Ture Whenua Maori Act 1993 section 108)